moneybutton/yours-channels/docs/yours-lightning.md

 to prove that she made the payment.
 Bob sends the HTLC secret's hash to Alice.

-**3. Alice builds a commitment transaction.** Alice builds the transaction labelled "known only to Bob" above.
+**3. Alice builds a commitment transaction.** Alice builds the transaction labeled "known only to Bob" above.
 She uses the hash of the revocation secret obtained from Bob in step 2 and the hash of the HTLC secret from step 2.5.
 She signs the transaction and sends it to Bob.

-**4. Bob builds a commitment transaction.** If Bob wants to accept the payment, he will build the transaction labelled "known only to Alice" above.
+**4. Bob builds a commitment transaction.** If Bob wants to accept the payment, he will build the transaction labeled "known only to Alice" above.
 He uses the revocation secret obtained from Alice in step 1 and the old HTLC secret from the previous round.
 He then signs the transaction and sends it back to Alice.